 Well-timed side dressing generally produces higher yields and better vegetable quality.
 Timing for these crops are:

 Corn: when 8 inches tall and when 24 inches tall

 Cukes: when vines spread fast

 Summer squash when fruit set starts:

 Peas and beans are light feeders, but only if the seeds were inoculated at planting with the bacteria that helps capture them nitrogen from the air in root nodules.
 If not, they may need some nitrogen support through the growing season.
 Tomatoes are fairly heavy feeders but too much nitrogen can cause excessive shoot growth, leading to an increase blossom end rot on the tomatoes.
 Do any side dressing with a gentle hand.

 One other tip:

-When we add lots of organic matter to soils or if we buy a highly organic matter-based soil mix, not only is there often almost no nitrogen available from the organic matter (yet) but the composting critters that will start breaking it down need more nitrogen.
-So, in those conditions, nitrogen side dressing through the growing year will be very important for your crops.
+When lots of organic matter is added to soils or if a highly organic matter-based soil mix is used, not only is there often almost no nitrogen available from the organic matter (yet) but the composting critters that will start breaking it down need more nitrogen.
+So, in those conditions, nitrogen side dressing through the growing year will be very important for the health of crops.

 About OSU Extension: The Oregon State University Extension Service shares research-based knowledge with people and communities in Oregon’s 36 counties and the Confederated Tribes of Warm Springs.
 OSU Extension addresses issues that matter to urban and rural Oregonians.
 OSU Extension’s partnerships and programs contribute to a healthy, prosperous and sustainable future for Oregon.